TITLE 16

 (3) If the Commission does not adopt the recommendations of the Local Government Committee, the Commission shall provide a written explanation of the decision and provide an opportunity for the Local Government Committee to respond.

-(f) The Commission co-chairs may create additional committees.
-The Commission co-chairs shall appoint a member of the Commission to serve as the chair of each committee and the initial committee members.
+(g) The Commission chair may create additional committees.
+The Commission chair shall appoint a member of the Commission to serve as the chair of each committee and the initial committee members.
 Additional committee members may be appointed or removed by the chair of each committee.
 Individuals who are not members of the Commission may serve as a member of a committee.

 (1) The Behavioral Health Consortium.